A comprehensive investment policy statement is vital to your foundation sustaining its organizational purpose and achieving its giving goals.

 The benefits of a well-crafted investment policy statement

-Strive for an IPS that does more than simply allow you to “check the box.”
+Strive for an investment policy statement that does more than just checking the box.
 A valuable IPS goes beyond establishing basic investment guidelines.
-It will deliver other important benefits too.
+It delivers other important benefits too.

 Reduce the impact of emotions and subjectivity

-Following your IPS’s guidelines can reduce portfolio risk and increase return, particularly when turbulent markets occur.
-Portfolio changes that are based on emotion rather than process can best be described as guesses and subjective.
+Following your investment policy statement’s guidelines can reduce portfolio risk and increase return, particularly when turbulent markets occur.
+Portfolio changes that are based on emotion rather than process are subjective guesses.
 These decisions are usually unsupported by thoughtful analysis or evaluation of the potential impact on the portfolio.